kisakova/documentation/completeReference/System/Emails/notification_rules.rst

 Want an administrator to get a letter when there is a request from a user?
 Need to notify users each time a new activity has been assigned to them?
 Prefer to drop a line to a manager, each time some customer details have been edited?
-In OroCRM, you can specify conditions at which emails will be sent based on a pre-defined :ref:`email template <user-guide-email-template>`.
+In OroCRM, you can specify conditions at which emails will be sent based on a pre-defined `email template <./templates.html>`_.

 Create a Notification Rule